 Poly Vinyl Chloride is a plastic material very commonly used for making products like pipes, water tanks, fittings, etc. Currently, PVC is extensively being used in the manufacturing of doors.
 Today a large variety of PVC doors are available in the market, all of which come in diverse colors and designs.
 The biggest advantage of using these doors is that they are extremely light in weight, termite-proof, moisture resistant, and anti-corrosive.
 Also, they can be easily installed and fabricated.

 5. Fiberglass Doors

-Fiberglass is a glass which is drawn into fibrous form and woven into cloth.
-It is strong, light and non-flammable and has high tensile strength.
+Fiberglass is a glass that is drawn into fibrous form and woven into cloth.
+It is strong, light, and non-flammable, and has high tensile strength.
 Fiberglass doors are doors with insanely low upkeep.
-These are super durable, have high insulation, and are tough to dents.
-Also, fiberglass doors can be installed with wood panels, can be stained or painted.
+These are super durable, have high insulation, and are tough to dent.
+Also, fiberglass doors can be installed with wood panels and can be stained or painted.
 Above all, they are great options for interiors and exteriors.

 6. Aluminum Glazed Doors

 Aluminum has been one of the most common materials used in the construction world.
 A huge number of items like doors, windows, partitions, drape walls and much more aluminum is one metal that has been put to a large number of uses due to its lightweight.
 Aluminum frames for doors have the unique benefit of enduring tough ecological conditions.
 These frames are not impacted by termites and last for ages.